2006 – present

 Delamore Arts, Cornwood, Devon

 Delamore Arts and Sculpture Exhibition takes place annually, every day in May including Bank Holidays and is open from 10.30 to 16.30 daily.
-Admission is £8 (Under 16s Free).
-The exhibition presents the largest collection of artists work in one place in the South West and preparations for Delamore Arts 2021 are now well under way.
+Admission is £8 (Under 16s Free), Pre-booking required.

 South West Sculptors Exhibition